ugr-sail/sinergym/README.md

 reward = - beta * power - penalty_comfort
 ```

 where ``beta = 1e-4`` and the penalty comfort is the difference between current room temperature and the comfort range (between 20C and 22C).
-Rewards are always negative, so an agent must learn to minimize power consumption while satisfying comfort constraint.
+Rewards are always negative, so an agent must learn to minimize power consumption while satisfying comfort constraints.

-## To do list

-  - [ ] Refactor EnergyPlus class (currently in eplus_old.py, but eplus.py should be used).
-  - [x] Include reward calculation
-  - [x] Data paths are included in the environment, so no hard-coding needed
-  - [ ] Try an example using SB3
-  - [x] Create and test Dockerfile
-  - [ ] Dockerfile: add volumes and try out other versions of EnergyPlus and Python

-## Ideas for the future

-The following list are ideas and experiments that could be performed using energym.

-  - Add different weather conditions and evaluate stability of agents.
-  - Include cooling setpoint.
-Right now only the heating setpoint is controlled, since it depends undirectly on the cooling setpoint.
-  - Try different reward functions, and also evaluate the trade-off between energy consumption and thermal comfort.
-  - Limit the number of changes of setpoint the agent can do.
-Additionally, try to incorporate noise or delays in both observations, actions and rewards.
-  - More buildings!
-  - ...